Wills, Trusts, & Estate Planning

-Estate planning is the process that an individual (or family) takes to ensure that their assets are given to the people they want, at the times that they want.
-For example, you may want your children to receive all of your money, but only when they turn 25.
-It might provide the paperwork for your loved ones to make decisions on your behalf should you ever become unable to make those decisions on your own.
+To ensure that your assets are awarded to the specific people you choose, at the time you want, you need a customized estate plan created just for you by your estate planning attorney.
+For example, if you want your children to receive all of your money, but only after they turn 25, we can ensure that happens.
+We can also provide the legal documents that allow your loved ones to make decisions on your behalf should you ever become unable to make those decisions yourself.

 It is difficult to discuss, but if you die, who will get your assets?
 If you have minor children, who will raise them?
 Do you want your children to get all of your money when they turn 18, or do you want to set aside money for college, or for when they are able to be wiser with their inheritance?
 If you are incapacitated by an accident, what medical treatment do you want, or not want?
 Who can pay your bills if you are incapacitated?

 An estate plan is critical to ensure that you can make these important decisions before the courts decide for you.

 As an attorney that concentrates on estate planning, Samantha J. Fitzgerald can guide you through this very difficult process and make sure that you and your family are protected should tragedy happen.